leefong123/Cluster-monitoring/README.md

-### This is a simple project for hands-on practice that explores using Prometheus to monitor a containerized application running on a Kubernetes cluster (Minikube).
+#### Use prometheus to monitor a containerized application running on a Kubernetes cluster (Minikube).

+  History:
+  **30 April 2025**
-a.
-Track HTTP requests and automate alerting when HTTP errors are detected (Completed on 30 April 2025)
+   - Track HTTP requests and automate alerting when HTTP errors are detected

-b.
-Monitor container restarts within the pods, and automate alerting (Completed on 30 April 2025)
+   - Monitor container restarts within the pods, and automate alerting